WWE News: Mick Foley To Have Involvement In Major ‘WrestleMania’ Match?

 Rollins would keep the title for seven months before suffering an injury against Kane during a European tour.
 He would return at Extreme Rules in 2016, inserting himself back into the title picture.
 Rollins would eventually be left aside by Triple H, as he fell victim to a Pedigree during the four-way match to determine the vacant WWE Universal Championship.

 Not only has Triple H been at odds with Rollins, but also Mick Foley.
 On a previous week of Raw, Foley had a heated discussion with Triple H and Stephanie McMahon.
 He ended up giving Triple H a Mandible Claw, before suffering a low blow from Stephanie.
-The next week, he was fired from his General Manager position on Raw.
+The next week, he was fired from his general manager position on Raw.

 Recently on the Cheap Heat Podcast, Triple H explained how exhilarating that moment was with Foley (h/t SEScoops).